Research-Based

 BioPerine

-Similar to Astragin, BioPerine is well-known for its ability to increase and improve nutrient absorption in the body.
-It has been recognized as a powerful ingredient to many supplements for over 20 years.
-It is extracted from black pepper and is standardized down to 95% Piperine.
-Most studies show it to increase bioavailability by as much as 30%.
+Similar to Astragin, BioPerine is renowned for increasing and improving nutrient absorption.
+It’s been recognized as a powerful supplement ingredient for over 20 years.
+Extracted from black pepper, it’s standardized to 95% Piperine.
+Most studies show it increases bioavailability by up to 30%.

 Recommended Intake: 5mg per day